onnx/onnx/docs/docsgen/source/intro/python.rst

     numpy_tensor = to_array(onnx_tensor)
     print(numpy_tensor)

-The same schema can be used for :ref:`l-tensorproto` but not only:
+The same schema can be used for but not limited to :ref:`l-tensorproto`:

 .. exec_code::